ttran9/videotube-prototype/README.md

 - This repository is just me following along a Udemy online course in order to get more familiar with PHP development.

-- The initial upload will be the changes up to the end of section 2.
+    - We use a class for creating the upload form so we don't violate "DRY."
+    - This is a link to the [forms page](https://getbootstrap.com/docs/4.0/components/forms/).